wilsonliaows/docs/workbot/workbot-message-action.md

 The Message actions trigger is a powerful way to kickstart your workflows.
 Turn any Slack message into tasks, tickets, leads and more — without leaving your Slack workspace.

 ![Message action gif](/assets/images/workbot/workbot-message-actions/message-actions-example.gif)
+*Message actions in action*

 Similar to the <b>[Post command](/workbot/workbot-commands.md)</b> trigger, command input fields can be defined if you need user input for follow-up actions.
 If command input fields are specified, message actions will launch a dialog to get user input.

 ## How message actions work
 Message actions can be triggered on any message in any channel, direct message, or multi-party message that your custom bot is a member of.

-Hover on a message, and click on the horizontal ellipsis to bring up a list of actions.
+Hover on a message, and click on the horizontal ellipsis menu to bring up a list of actions.
 If configured correctly, your message action(s) can be found at the bottom of the list.

 ![Message action list](/assets/images/workbot/workbot-message-actions/message-actions-list.gif)